 How easy is it to clean pizza crud?
 To test this, we cleaned each one right after use and after leaving sauce and cheese to harden.
 Those that can easily be rinsed off without sauce or cheese getting stuck in cracks and crevices prevail, while those with extra spaces for the sauce to build up are a bit tougher to clean.
 Those that have to be taken apart for cleaning take more time and thus earn lower points in this metric.

 Handheld options with protective housings like the Kitchy Wheel have to be taken apart to clean, which is a bit annoying and takes more time.
 In addition, we typically found taking it apart to be a little problematic, as there's really no safe dismantling method where your fingers stay out of harm's way for the blade.
-The FAVIA wheel can also be taken apart, but the process requires leveraging open the device with a knife!
-When it came apart, we noticed that there were many pieces that could easily get lost.
-Thus, we prefer the Kitchy Wheel as it's easier to remove the protective blade sheath and has far fewer parts to lose while cleaning.
+The Kitchy Wheel's protective sheath is easier to remove and has few parts to lose while cleaning.

 Storage